Naereen/phd-thesis/README.md

 - I finished the introduction and conclusion in June 2019.
 - I sent the thesis to the reviewers on the 12th of July 2019.
 - I received the first feedback on the 28th of August, and the second feedback on the XXXth of September 2019.

+## Where & when?
-- My defense is planned the 20th of November 2019, in CentraleSupélec campus de Rennes.
+- My defense is planned the 20th of November 2019, at 10h30, in [CentraleSupélec (campus de Rennes)](http://www.rennes.centralesupelec.fr/).
+Room UBL.
+[Direction to come?](http://www.rennes.centralesupelec.fr/en/acces)

 ## Advisors, reviewers, jury
 - Thanks to my advisors: [Christophe Moy](https://moychristophe.wordpress.com/) and [Émilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/research.html).